Thanus-Kumaar/DSA-Notebook/README.md

 # DSA-Notebook
-A clean, organized repository of DSA patterns, concepts, and brute-to-optimal thinking strategies.
+A structured personal notebook of DSA patterns and problem-solving strategies — from brute-force to optimal — built for revising LeetCode problems before tech interviews.